DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## About DigiByte DigiFacts

+DigiFacts are bitsesize facts about DigiByte, designed to be embedded in apps and websites, and shared across social media.

-The DigiFacts were originally created by several members of the DigiByte community back in 2021.
-The originals can be found [here](https://github.com/DigiByte-Core/DigiFacts).
-Since then, they have been significantly revised and expanded over time.
+The original DigiFacts were created by several members of the DigiByte community back in 2021.
+You can see the old DigiFacts [here](https://github.com/DigiByte-Core/DigiFacts).

-By providing them in JSON format, it is now easy for developers to use them in their projects to help educate their users about DigiByte.
-They are also now in a format that makes them easy to be updated and expanded in the future.
+These new DigiFacts are based on the originals, but have been signifcantly revised and expanded.
+They are now available in multiple languages and support displaying live data direct from the DigiByte blockchain.
+They are also now available in JSON format, which makes it really easy for developers to use them in their projects to help educate their users about DigiByte.
+This format also makes them easy to be updated and expanded in the future.

 ## Usage